Resolving the interstellar medium in the nuclear region of two z=5.78 quasar host galaxies with ALMA

 \subsection{Surface brightnesses and ratios of the resolved [C II] and dust emission}

 The ALMA [C II] images of SDSS J0129-0035 and SDSS J1044-0125 probe the ISM in the nuclear regions on kpc scales in these quasar-starburst systems.
 As we described in the previous section, the line and continuum emission are resolved from the two objects at $\rm 0.2''$ (i.e., $\rm \sim1.2$ kpc) resolution.
-The deconvolved FWHM source sizes of the [C II] line emission are 1.8$\pm$0.2 and 2.6$\pm$0.5 times larger than that of the continuum for SDSS J0129-0035 and SDSS J1044-0125, respectively (Table 1).
-This is consistent with the results found in previous ALMA imaging of other starburst quasar host galaxies and submillimeter galaxies (SMGs) \citep{wang13,diazsantos16,venemans16,venemans17c,gullberg18,cooke18,rybak19}.
+The deconvolved FWHM source sizes of the [C II] line emission are 1.8$\pm$0.2 and 2.6$\pm$0.5 times larger than that of the continuum for SDSS J0129-0035 and SDSS J1044-0125, respectively (based on the results from imfit, Table 1).
+This is consistent with the results found in previous ALMA imaging of other starburst quasar host galaxies and SMGs \citep{wang13,diazsantos16,venemans16,venemans17c,gullberg18,cooke18,rybak19}.
 In most of these systems, the [C II] emission is found to be 1.3 to $>$2 times more extended than that of the dust continuum emission \citep{gullberg18,cooke18}.